-UPDATE 1-Miner Hudbay's CEO Alan Hair steps down
+UPDATE 2-Canadian miner Hudbay's CEO Alan Hair steps down

 Waterton and Hudbay settled its drawn out battle in May after the Canadian company agreed to elect a slate of 11 board members that included some of the nominees proposed by both parties.

+Much of Waterton’s ire against Hudbay surrounded alleged talks the company had to acquire Chile’s Mantos Copper for about $780 million last year, which Bloomberg reported in October.

-Peter Kukielski will serve as interim-CEO, while the miner looks for a permanent boss.
+Board member Peter Kukielski will serve as interim CEO, while the miner looks for a permanent boss.

+Nagle said Kukielski was Waterton’s choice to replace Hair as CEO during the proxy battle.
+Since the company has said it was looking at both internal and external candidates to fill the position, “I suspect he would be one of the people internally,” he said.

+Kukielski most recently served as CEO of Canadian miner Nevsun Resources, which was bought out by China’s Zijin Mining Group in a C$1.86 billion deal.

-The company’s shares have risen nearly 19% during the tenure of Hair as CEO, which started in 2016 after a four-year stint as chief operating officer.
+Shares of Hudbay have risen nearly 19% during the tenure of Hair as CEO, which started in 2016 after a four-year stint as chief operating officer.

-Hudbay said the departure of Hair would not affect its strategic or financial outlook.
 (Reporting by Debroop Roy in Bengaluru; Editing by Arun Koyyur)